jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/real-time-deployments/deployment-strategies.md

 **What is Shadow Deployment?**

-Shadow deployment is a special kind of deployment.
-The traffic is not divided between the deployments but instead multiplied.
+When using Shadow deployment, the traffic is not divided between the deployments but instead multiplied.
 The shadow deployment itself does not respond to the request but processes it and logs the output.

 This kind of deployment is best for cases where you want to check how a model behaves without affecting the actual production traffic.